 There are many stores with amazing plus sizes selections.
 A lot of plus size only stores have very few physical locations or they are online only.
 So, here are a few stores that are plus size friendly in my opinion.

 If you know me at all, you know I LOVE Old Navy.
 Like, I can’t say that enough, y’all.
 I have been shopping there consistently since the summer before I went to graduate school.
 My friend Elle reintroduced me to the amazingness of Old Navy when I was going through my last week of college and it sparked a love affair with this brand.
 I don’t usually shop from their plus section because their women’s section goes up to size 20 and I am an 18-20 in all of my clothes.
 They do have a pretty amazing plus size section, though.
 Old Navy serves women sizes 00-20 in their women’s section and 16-30 in their plus section.

-This dress is from Old Navy.
-This can be found on the post Why I Wish I Took More Photos In College.
+This dress from Why I Wish I Took More Photos In College is from Old Navy.

-The following picture as seen on 10 Things All Millennials Should Do During The Holiday Season.
+One of my favorite dresses is from Karen Kane, and you can see it on this blog post: 10 Things All Millennials Should Do During The Holiday Season.

 Please do not sleep on Forever21!
 They have some amazing and cute clothes for sale for plus size ladies!
 I mean, you can get denim from them that’s plus size for as low as $12.90, not on sale!
 They have amazing prices, even on their plus clothes which is what I love about them.
 Forever21 sells clothes in sizes XS-3X.

 I got this adorable shirt from Forever21 and I wore this to see Beyonce in Nashville last year as seen on Instagram.
 Check out this recent piece called Now Listening: 100 More Fantastic Rock Songs And A Floral Outfit Of The Day for the most amazing floral dress from Forever 21!